 Toxics Reduction Act (TRA) reporting is required if: in a reporting year employees worked in excess of 20,000 hours at a facility, the facility had to report to the NPRI program, and the facility’s NAICS code begins with 31, 32, 33, or 212.
 The TRA process requires that a company monitor and report on their usage of any toxic substances which are defined in the National Pollutant Release Inventory (NPRI) annual gazette notice - and now include acetone.

-Cambium’s Licensed Toxic Substance Reduction Planners are certified by the Ministry of the Environment and Climate Change (MOECC) to prepare, review, and certify Toxic Reduction Plans for submission to the MOECC as per Ontario Regulation 455/09.
+Cambium’s Licensed Toxic Substance Reduction Planners are certified by the Ministry of the Environment, Conservation and Parks (MECP) formerly the Ministry of the Environment and Climate Change (MOECC) to prepare, review, and certify Toxic Reduction Plans for submission to the MECP as per Ontario Regulation 455/09.

 Our team can provide expert assistance in determining if your facility is subject to the Act, to track the Toxic Substances in your facility, and to prepare, review and certify any of the required reports.
 We will guide you through each stage of the process, with attention to detail and a thorough understanding of regulatory requirements as well as advise on potential technical and economic issues.
 Cambium engineers and technical staff ensure that the TRA process conducted for the client is transparent and objective.
 Each step along the way is clearly documented and we enable regulators and client representatives to work together throughout the process.

 Cambium can provide any level of assistance necessary – from completion of the entire report on the client’s behalf, to reviewing a client’s own in-house report for compliance with the TRA and O.Reg.
 455/09.